Top 10 KPIs Every SaaS Should Monitor

 1. Churn rate:

 This is the average rate your customers leave or cancel their subscription.
 Users can churn for different reasons: they can’t afford it, your product has no value to them, bad customer service, or switching to a competitor.
 Of course, it’s much worse if they don’t see the value of your product than because they can’t pay.
 For SaaS companies, this is understably a big focus for ensuring long term success and it is.
 It’s cheaper to keep customers and reduce churn than to acquire new ones.
 Ultimately churn rate depends on how invested in your product your customers are.
 Many customers churn after the first month when churn rate is high.
 An improved onboarding process can help reduce churn and get your users invested right away.
-Read more on how you can reduce your churn rate.
+Learn more about why users SaaS users churn (and what to do about it).

 2. Customer acquisition cost: